Juanelorganelo/uniq/README.md

 I've also added some fairly large files to test performance on both algorithms

+## Running
+For the brute force version `pnpm run:naive` and for the external sorting version do `pnpm run:external-sort`

 ## Algorithms
 - Brute force
 - External sort (originally with Lose Tree but changed to use a min heap)